JMHOO/ADC/README.md

 <P>
 Server will check every UDP package, if the package is larger or less than expected, the package will be dropped.

 Client should check every response package.
-If the received package does not match the origin length or there is no response under appropriate timeout, client have the responsibility to resend this request.
+If the received package does not match the original length or there is no response under appropriate timeout, client have the responsibility to resend this request.
 </P>